lubiah/kudadamold/src/routes/blog/_blog/whatsapp-status-saver-python-mobile/index.md

 By default, termux's current working directory is always `/data/data/com.termux/files/home`, you need to change it to your phone's home directory.
 You can do so by entering `cd /storage/emulated/0`.
 This command should take you straight to your phone's home directory.

 We then need to create a folder which will house our simple app.
-Let's call our app "Status Saver", or???.
-We can create the folder with the command `mkdir "Status Saver"`.
+Let's call our app "Status Saver", or :question:.We can create the folder with the command `mkdir "Status Saver"`.
 We then change to that directory with `cd "Status Saver"`.

 Luckily for us, termux comes with nano pre installed. nano is a text editor which we will be using to write our code.